First Time User? Enroll now.

 Golfer's elbow causes pain on the inside of your elbow.
 Your elbow may feel stiff, and it may hurt when you make a fist.
 Some people with golfer's elbow feel weakness and tingling in the arm and fingers.
 These symptoms can happen slowly or quickly.
 The pain may get worse when you swing a racket or golf club, squeeze a ball, shake hands with someone, turn a doorknob, lift weights, or flex your wrist.

-There is no one test for this problem.
-Your doctor may ask questions about your past health and then examine you.
-The doctor may press on areas and move your hand and wrists in certain ways to see if that causes pain.
+Your doctor may ask about your health.
+They'll then examine you by pressing on your arm.
+They may also move your hand and wrist in certain ways to see if that causes pain.
 These tests will show the doctor if your pain is in your elbow and where in the elbow it is.

 The goal of treatment is to relieve pain and allow the tendon in the elbow to heal.